Benny Culp

+Culp was selected as part of the United States national baseball team that represented the country at the 1941 Amateur World Series, held in Havana, Cuba.
+The U.S. team finished sixth in the tournament.

 Culp is one of many ballplayers who only appeared in the Major Leagues during World War II, making his debut on September 17, 1942, in a home game against the Chicago Cubs at Shibe Park.
 Culp served in the United States Navy during the last two years of the war.
 He then returned to the MLB Phillies as a coach during the 1946–47 seasons, working under manager Ben Chapman.

 His MLB career totals include 15 games played, 5 hits in 26 at bats (.192), a .276 on-base percentage, 2 runs batted in, and 5 runs scored.
 In the field he handled 25 of 27 total chances successfully for a fielding percentage of .926, well below the league average at the time.

 Culp died in his hometown of Philadelphia, Pennsylvania, at the age of 86.